dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 ## Wrap Up

 That's it for now.
-I recommend taking some time and exploring the documentation for these CSS frameworks to see what else they offer.
+We recommend taking some time and exploring the documentation for these CSS frameworks to see what else they offer.
 Hopefully you can see how just a little bit of code within the framework yields impressive results.

 Be sure you upload your work to Banjo, zip up your work and submit the zip file and link to the assignment folder.